petk/php-build-system/docs/cmake/cmake-code-style.md

 conventions can maintain a clear and organized CMake project structure while avoiding conflicts with external libraries and CMake scope.

-For instance, it's important to note that CMake functions, macros, and commands are not case-sensitive.
+For instance, it's important to note that CMake commands (functions, macros) are not case sensitive.
 In other words, the following two expressions are
 equivalent:

 ```cmake